britinimalloy/ReturnOfTheBusmall/md/user-stories-day-11.md

 * As a member of the marketing research team, I want these images to be chosen at random so there's no unfair biasing.

+* As a member of the marketing research team, I want there to be no repeats from one set of images to another.

 ### Developer
 * As a developer I want the images to be in a nice layout to make it easier for the customer to click on the image they mean to click on.
+This means images of the same size with some spacing between them.

 * As a developer I want the code to be clean and reusable so as to not have to repeat code.

-* As a developer I want to cut the user off at a particular number of clicks so I can control how many times they can click through sets.
+* As a developer I want to cut the user off at 25 clicks so I can control how many times they can click through sets.

-* As a developer I want to make sure the user gets their results displayed neatly and in an easy-to-read graph so they can see how they chose.
+* As a developer I want to make sure the user gets their results displayed neatly and in an easy-to-read list so they can see how they chose.

-* As a developer I want there to be no repeats from one set of images to another.

 ### Focus Group User
 * As a user I want clear instructions on what to do so I don't get confused.